-I am a registered member of the BACP and run my own private practice for adults and young people.
+I am a registered and accredited member of the BACP and run my own private practice for adults and young people.
 During my counselling career I have worked for “START” (Survivors Trauma and Abuse Recovery Trust) which is a sister company of “PODS” (Positive Outcomes for Dissociative Survivors).
 Here I provided sessions for people who had suffered with trauma and childhood sexual abuse.
 I have also worked for the mental health charity, Mind, counselling people suffering with various mental health issues and with the drugs service, Inclusion, counselling people in recovery.

 My previous career was in various commercial environments including Retail, Procurement and Sales so I have real experience of how fast and furiously paced the world can feel.